FreeshardBase/documentation/docs/developer_docs/peering.md

 sequenceDiagram
-  participant Aa as myapp on c0p3x5 participant Ac as Core on c0p3x5 participant Bp as proxy on b8rk3f participant Bc as Core on b8rk3f participant Ba as myapp on b8rk3f
+  participant Aa as myapp on c0p3x5 participant Ac as Core on c0p3x5 participant Bp as Proxy on b8rk3f participant Bc as Core on b8rk3f participant Ba as myapp on b8rk3f